 In the following pages, we want to give some background about how to prevent problems, by correct installation.

-With power tubes, such as EML builds, any complication is loss of good function.
-Yet if the root cause is indeed the amplifier, replacing the tubes will only repeat the problem!!
+With power tubes, such as EML builds, if the root cause is the amplifier, replacing the tubes will only repeat the problem!

-For instance, somebody has broken tubes in a 220V amplifier, which was connected to 230V mains.
-He was never interested in the mains voltage, Why should he?
-So logically he will say, 220V or 230V, was never a problem, so why is it now?
+For instance, somebody has broken tubes in a 220V amplifier, which was plugged into a 235V mains.
+He was never interested in the mains voltage, and does not even know very much what that is.
+So logically he will say, 220V or 235V, was never a problem all of my life, so why is it now?

-When we analyze this, it means he expects tubes to work fine in a 220V amplifier, which he connects to 230V.
+When we analyze this, it means he expects tubes to work fine in a 220V amplifier, which he plugs into a 235V mains.
 He feels this should be possible because it never went wrong.
 At this moment, already the conclusion is wrong.
-The users says it never went wrong, but it fact it did go wrong, because that is what we were talking about.
+The users says it never went wrong, but it fact it DID go wrong, because that is what we were talking about.

-In short, users expect from the tube Lifetime and Quality.
-If a blind replacement appears to be possible, does not mean this was a good thing to do.
-You would find out only after a defect, but it is too late then.
+In short, if a blind replacement appears to be possible, does not mean this was possible to do.
+You would find out the mistake only after a broken tube, but it is too late then.

 Part 1.
 What to do in problem cases.